b2un0/docker-netcup-dyndns/README.md

 ## run as docker container

-via `docker-compose.yml` on your nas
+via `docker-compose.yml` on your NAS
 ````yaml
 version: '3'